bhollis/maruku/spec/block_docs/loss.md

-PENDING - maruku treats all HTML as a block level element, but it should treat inline elements as part of a paragraph, even if they start the line.
+maruku treats all HTML as a block level element, but it should treat inline elements as part of a paragraph, even if they start the line.
 *** Parameters: ***
 {} # params